poddmo/ufw-blocklist/README.md

 Sep 26 06:25:02 ubunturouter ufw-blocklist-ipsum[661335]: starting update of ufw-blocklist-ipsum with 13008 entries from https://raw.githubusercontent.com/stamparm/ipsum/master/levels/3.txt
 Sep 26 06:26:06 ubunturouter ufw-blocklist-ipsum[674158]: finished updating ufw-blocklist-ipsum.
 Old entry count: 13008 New count: 12789 of 12789
 ```
-- Hits on the OUTBOUND or FORWARD drop rule may indicate an issue with an internal host and are logged.
+- Hits on the OUTPUT or FORWARD drop rules may indicate an issue with an internal host and are logged.
 In the example status shown above, the hits on the FORWARD rule are related to an internal torrent client.
 - INPUT hits are not logged.
 The status output above shows **76998 dropped INPUT packets** after the system has been up 9 days, 22:45 hours.
+This blocklist is very successful at dropping a lot of uninvited traffic.

 # Todo
 These scripts have run flawlessly for 2 years.
 The next steps will take advantage of this extended ufw-framework to block bogans and create a whitelist - generalising the blocklist case to arbitrary ipsets